FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_copy-one-to-one/readme.md

 # RPC copy-one-to-one

+This RPC is used to perform operations with a configuration from a single source path to a single target path.

-RPC input contains:
+RPC input contains the following:

-- type of operation - 'merge' or 'replace',
-- type of source datastore - CONFIGURATION / OPERATIONAL,
-- type of target datastore - CONFIGURATION / OPERATIONAL,
+* **type of operation**: `merge` or `replace`
+* **type of source datastore**: `CONFIGURATION` or `OPERATIONAL`
+* **type of target datastore**: `CONFIGURATION` or `OPERATIONAL`
-- source path in RFC-8040 URI formatting,
+* **source path** in RFC-8040 URI format
-- target path in RFC-8040 URI formatting (target path denote parent entities under which configuration is copied).
+* **target path** in RFC-8040 URI format (target path denotes parent entities under which the configuration is copied)

-Target datastore is optional input field.
-By default, it is the same as source datastore.
-Other input fields are mandatory, so there is forbidden to call RPC with missing mandatory field.
-Output of RPC describes result of copy to target path operation.
-If RPC failed for some reason, RPC will be failed and no modification will be done to datastore.
+Target datastore is an optional input field.
+By default, it is the same as the source datastore.
+All other fields are mandatory.

-Description of RPC copy-one-to-one is on figure below.
+RPC output describes the result of the operation.
+If the RPC fails, no changes are made to the target datastore.

 ![RPC copy-one-to-one](copy-one-to-one.svg)

-## RPC Examples
+## RPC examples

 ### Successful example

-The following example demonstrates coping of whole 'org:orgs' container from 'dev01' to 'dev02' node under 'uniconfig' topology.
-Replace operation is used.
+This example demonstrates how to copy the entire `org:orgs` container from `dev01` to the `dev02` node under the `uniconfig` topology using the `replace` operation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/subtree-manager:copy-one-to-one' \